 — specially tailored business and leadership training for the cohort of winners

 To apply you need to:

-— have a strong idea or an existing business in the creative industries
+— have a strong idea or existing business in, or in support of, the creative industries

 — want to create positive social impact through your enterprise